Irven Spence: Personal life and death

 Spence married Alice Amelia Hossfeld in a Latter Day Saints ceremony on January 15, 1931.
 He was managing a Standard Oil station in Compton, California at the time.
 They had one daughter.
 Alice died in 1984 and Spence remarried.
-Spence died of a heart attack on September 21, 1995, in Dallas, Texas.
+Spence in his later years would be diagnosed with Alzheimer's and would die of a heart attack on September 21, 1995, in Dallas, Texas.